Daghall/npm-review/README.md

 to install the binary under `/usr/local/bin`.

-Now nacigate to a directory containing a `package.json` and run
+Now navigate to a directory containing a `package.json` and run

 ```
 npm-review